fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/WorkingWithUserInterfaceOptions.md

 ```
 <div class="infusion-docs-note"><strong>Note:</strong>
     <p>
-        In some cases you may have to use the `!important` rule with your contrast styles to make them work.
-For example: <pre>color: #ff0 !important;</pre>.
+        In some cases you may have to use the <code>!important</code> rule with your contrast styles to make them work.
+For example: <code>color: #ff0 !important;</code>.
     </p>

     <p>
-        Using `!important` should be used carefully as documented in [this article on CSS-tricks.com](https://css-tricks.com/when-using-important-is-the-right-choice/).
+        Using <code>!important</code> should be used carefully as documented in <a href="https://css-tricks.com/when-using-important-is-the-right-choice/">this article on CSS-tricks.com</a>.
     </p>
 </div>